-Google Play Music is rather an underdog music streaming service compared to the bigger players like Spotify, and Apple Music.
+Google Play Music is an underdog music streaming service compared to the bigger players like Spotify, and Apple Music.
 There’s nothing wrong with it though, I could argue it is better.
-It’s available in more countries that Pandora and Spotify even.
+It’s available in more countries than Pandora and Spotify.
 It isn’t limited to certain devices like Apple Music either.
 Yet, there is something that has always been missing.
 That would be a proper player app for the desktop.
 For some reason, Google decided it could skip the need for a desktop app by creating a web app.
 The web app is alright but nobody would always want to open your web browser to listen to music.
-Fortunately, Google did create a web app at least.
-All it needed then was a wrapper to turn it into a desktop app.
+Fortunately, Google created a web app at least.
+It only needed a wrapper to turn it into a desktop app.
 That is exactly what Google Play Music Desktop Player does.

 Features

 Anyway, even if Google hasn’t, Samuel Attard has created a dedicated Google Play Music desktop player.
-It is available on all major desktop operating systems – Windows, Mac and Linux.
-It runs entirely on HTML5 so you don’t need to install adobe flash player or anything else.
+It is available on all major desktop operating systems – Windows, Mac, and Linux.
+It runs entirely on HTML5 so you don’t need to install Adobe Flash Player.
 Google Play Music Desktop Player is open source and is not simply a wrapper for the web app but also provides features you’d expect from a dedicated music player app.
-These include system tray icon, remote control, and customizable hotkeys among others.
+These include system tray icons, remote controls, and customizable hotkeys among others.
 It also offers Last.fm scrobbling which is something you’d expect out of almost any basic desktop player app.

-Being an HTML app running in a wrapper, it isn’t the fastest player around but it is the only Google Play Music app for desktop PCs.
-It may not feel like it but it’s actually light on resources since it runs on HTML5.
+Being an HTML app running in a wrapper, it isn’t the fastest player but the only Google Play Music app for desktop PCs.
+It may not feel like it but it’s light on resources since it runs on HTML5.
 In Windows 10 the app can even show a “Now Playing” on the lockscreen and integrates well with Windows 10 System Media Service.
-Thus, you can see the current song being played when you increase or decrease the volume using the keyboard buttons like you would when playing via any Windows 10 music player app.
-There’s also a Mini Player which is again a basic feature you’d expect.
-Google does offer a mini player for its web app as well but you can’t customize it.
-GPMDP lets you change a couple of things about the mini player.
+Thus, you can see the current song being played when you increase or decrease the volume using the keyboard buttons as you would when playing via any Windows 10 music player app.
+There’s also a Mini Player which is a basic feature you’d expect.
+Google offers a mini-player for its web app as but you can’t customize it.
+GPMDP lets you change a couple of things about the mini-player.

 Interface